pniyongabo/rocktalk/README.md

         ```

 5. Configure AWS credentials:
-   - Set up your AWS credentials for accessing Amazon Bedrock.
-You can do this by configuring the AWS CLI or setting environment variables.
+   - This application uses AWS SDK for Python (Boto3).
+For more information about setting up credentials, check <https://boto3.amazonaws.com/v1/documentation/api/latest/index.html>.
+In short, you can configure your AWS credentials using the AWS CLI or setting environment variables.
-   1. Will attempt to use default profile from your ~/.aws/config or ~/.aws/credentials
+   1. RockTalk will attempt to use default profile defined in `~/.aws/config` or `~/.aws/credentials`
    2. Can override by setting up environment variables:
       - Create a `.env` file in the project root directory.
       - Add necessary environment variables (e.g., AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_DEFAULT_REGION).

+6. Configure Bedrock Foundation Model access (if needed):
+   - Make sure you have the necessary permissions and budget and access to Amazon Bedrock before running the application.
+You'll need to enable [Model Access](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) in the AWS console for your default region (set up in your credentials/config above).
+By default, RockTalk tries to use `anthropic.claude-3-5-sonnet-20241022-v2:0`.
+This can be adjusted by modifying `ROCKTALK_DEFAULT_MODEL` in your environment (setting environment variable or adding to `.env` in the project root directory). *Note that `ROCKTALK_DEFAULT_MODEL` is only used when first initializing your preset chat templates.
+Once they are initialized, adjusting the default model will have no effect.*

-6. Run the application:
+7. Run the application:
-   - Start the Streamlit app by running:
+   - Start the Streamlit app by running from the project root directory (main repository path you cloned above):

      ```sh
      streamlit run rocktalk/app.py
      ```

-7. Access the webapp:
+8. Access the webapp:
-   - Open your web browser and navigate to `http://localhost:8501` to interact with RockTalk.
+   - If it didn't open automatically, open your web browser and navigate to `http://localhost:8501` to interact with RockTalk.

-Note: Make sure you have the necessary permissions and budget and access to Amazon Bedrock before running the application.

 ## Usage